bfs/docker-mesosphere-cluster/README.md

 #Mesosphere Cluster

-Creates a cluster with the mesosphere meta package using the mesosphere deb packages
+Creates a cluster with the mesosphere meta package using the mesosphere deb packages.
+This is meant for ease of testing, but since running multiple services inside a container is not the "docker way", in production, you should probably use separate Docker containers for each of the services below.

 * zookeeper
 * mesos master